DAGs

 Output: Records loaded to the image catalog table.

-Notes: The iNaturalist API is not intended for data scraping. https://api.inaturalist.org/v1/docs/ But there is a full dump intended for sharing on S3. https://github.com/inaturalist/inaturalist-open-data/tree/documentation/Metadata Because these are very large normalized tables, as opposed to more document oriented API responses, we found that bringing the data into postgres first was the most effective approach.
+Notes: The iNaturalist API is not intended for data scraping. https://api.inaturalist.org/v1/docs/ But there is a full dump intended for sharing on S3. https://github.com/inaturalist/inaturalist-open-data/tree/documentation/Metadata Because these are exceptionally large normalized tables, as opposed to more document oriented API responses, we found that bringing the data into postgres first was the most effective approach.
 More detail in slack here: https://wordpress.slack.com/archives/C02012JB00N/p1653145643080479?thread_ts=1653082292.714469&cid=C02012JB00N We use the table structure defined here, https://github.com/inaturalist/inaturalist-open-data/blob/main/Metadata/structure.sql except for adding ancestry tags to the taxa table.

 Content Provider: Jamendo